-Cotton Mill was designated as a grade II listed building in 1985.
+Langwith Mill House was designated as a grade II listed building in 1985.
+The adjacent Mill building is not listed, although is an important building in the Conservation Area.
 The Mill has been purchased and work has begun on renovating the Mill House for residential use.
 Sympathetic renovation and development of the main Mill building would be encouraged.